-The deficit is expected to be eliminated by 31 December 2015.
+The deficit is expected to be eliminated by 31 March 2030.
 This is based on the following assumptions:

-- Technical provisions are calculated according to the method and assumptions set out in the Scheme's Statement of Funding Principles dated 31 March 2015. - The return above gilts on existing assets and new contributions during the period are as set out in the table below:
+- Technical provisions are calculated according to the method and assumptions set out in the Scheme's Statement of Funding Principles dated 21 December 2017. - The return above glits on existing assets and new contributions during the period are as set out in the table below:

-3045459 Assumed returns above gilts allowed for in the Recovery Plan
+Assumed returns above gilts allowed for in the Recovery Plan

-Return above gilts

-Return-seeking assets: 3.5% pa

-Defensive portfolio: 0.5% pa
+Return above gills 3.5% pa 0.5% pa

-3. Agreement by the trustees and the employer
+3. Agreement by the Trustees and the Employer